thisisashwinraj/Kiwi-Power-App-For-Students/README.md

 You can now open this subdirectory, in any code editor of your choice (eg. Sublime) and make the necessary changes.

 ### Submitting a Pull Request
 Before opening a Pull Request, it is recommended to have a look at the full contributing page to make sure your code complies with all the pull request guidelines.
-Please ensure that you satisfy the checklist before submitting your PR.
+Please ensure that you satisfy the ~/checklist before submitting your PR.

-Navigate to this directory and check status of all files that were altered (red) by running the below code in Git Bash:
+Navigate to this subdirectory & check status of all files that were altered (red) by running the below code in Git Bash:
 ```
 git status
 ```
-Stage all files that are to be pushed into your pull request.
+Stage all the files that are to be pushed into your pull request.
 This can be done in two ways - stage all or some files:
 ```
 git add .            // adds every single file that shows up red when running git status
 ```